Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: Introduction

 A very natural question is whether there is an analogous framework for symmetric differential forms and what it might be helpful for.
 This would first mean finding analogues to the exterior derivative, the Lie derivative and the Lie bracket satisfying similar properties.
 Surprisingly, the only precedent we are aware of is the definition of a symmetric bracket in \cite{CroGSST} (later geometrically interpreted in \cite{LewACD}), which was used, by mimicking the explicit formulas in the usual setting, to define a symmetric differential and a symmetric Lie derivative \cite{HeydSD}.
 We have found no justification that these are the only possible or even reasonable choices, no exhaustive study of the structural identities analogous to \eqref{eq:Cartan-calculus} and, beyond the symmetric bracket \cite{LewGISP, Lewbook}, neither a full geometric interpretation nor a significant application.

-The aim of the present work is to develop and justify a sound and geometrically meaningful approach to symmetric Cartan calculus, as well as to show its two-way interaction with the Patterson-Walker metric, and introduce a symmetric cohomology theory, which is related to Killing tensors.
+The aim of the present work is to develop and justify a sound and geometrically meaningful approach to symmetric Cartan calculus, as well as to show its two-way interaction with the Patterson-Walker metric.
 Key to our strategy is our starting point: we look for all possible symmetric analogues of the exterior derivative that can play an equivalent generating role as a geometric derivation (Definition \ref{def:geo-der}).

 The first main feature of symmetric Cartan calculus is, precisely, that there is no canonical symmetric derivative for symmetric differential forms, which we denote by $\Upsilon^\bullet(M)$.
 Such an analogue depends on the choice of a connection, which can be, without loss of generality, assumed to be torsion free.
 In fact, we prove: